-Dr. James Willis and his team are proud to serve the Burke, Virginia area and offer quality dental care to a variety of patients.
+Dr. Ghanavati and his team are proud to serve the Burke, Virginia area and offer quality dental care to a variety of patients.
 At Burke Dental we care about our patients and their oral health.
 That is why Burke Dental offers oral cancer screenings.
 We also offer information about oral cancer so that our patients know what to watch out for and when they should call and consult with a professional.

 Request an Appointment Today!

 Regular check-ups are the best way to screen for oral cancer because professionals are trained to notice abnormalities.
 If oral cancer does develop, it is best to detect it early since left untreated it oral cancer can spread quite rapidly.
 The earlier it is discovered, the earlier it can be treated.
 While a professional is better equipped to spot the early signs, there are several symptoms for which people should on the lookout.
 If a patient develops these symptoms, they should schedule an oral cancer screening with our office as soon as possible, just to be on the safe side.
 Worrisome symptoms include:

 - White Patches.
 If a patient discovers white patches on their mouth, tongue, or lips, this is a reason for concern.
 These patches can be a sign of cancerous tissue or of something abnormal.
 Dark red patches are also concerning.